Applied Positive Psychology

 What is Positive Psychology?

 Positive Psychology is the scientific study of wellbeing and human flourishing.
 This new branch on the psychology tree was founded in 2000 by Martin Seligman and Mihaly Csikszentmihalyi.
-They were not happy about traditional psychology's emphasis on what is wrong and on weaknesses.
-Psychology should also look at what is right and at strengths of people.
-Since then psychologists all over the world started to study happiness, wellbeing and the good life.
+They were not happy about traditional psychology's emphasis on weaknesses and what is wrong.
+Psychology should also look at what is right and at people's strengths.
+Since then psychologists all over the world have started to study happiness, well-being and the good life.
 According to Seligman we can indeed influence our own happiness by changing our actions and by making the right choices.
 We can flourish individually and together through experiencing positive emotions, engagement, relationships, meaning and accomplishment (PERMA model of wellbeing, 2011).

 Is Applied Positive Psychology a minor for you?

 Are you interested in psychology in general and in focussing on solutions and human strengths?
 Are you interested in why we do the things we do and in how we can change our thoughts and behaviour to become happier?
-Are you interested in helping people, organizations and communities to flourish and become their 'best possible self'?
-Are you interested in studying in a multi-cultural community, then you will like this minor!!
+Are you interested in helping people, organisations and communities to flourish and become their 'best possible self'?
+If you are interested in studying in a multi-cultural community, then you will like this minor!!

 Content of this minor

-In this international minor we will look at the scientific knowledge on happiness and wellbeing and at the factors that lead to a sense of wellbeing, meaning and connection.
-Based on this knowledge we will look further into and develop interventions that can help individuals, organizations, communities and society at large to flourish.
+In this international minor we will look at the scientific knowledge about happiness and well-being and at the factors that lead to a sense of well-being, meaning and connection.
+Based on this knowledge we will look further into and develop interventions that can help individuals, organisations, communities and society at large flourish.

 Keywords